RussellSprouts/JsonTransform/README.md

 # Installation

 1. Clone the repository to your local machine.
-2. Navigate to the repository folder, and execute `npm install -g` (You may need to use `sudo`.)
+2. Navigate to the repository folder, and execute `npm install -g ./` (You may need to use `sudo`.)
 3. Now you have the commandline tool `jsontransform` on your PATH.
 4. Type `jsontransform --help` for usage information.